Noor Tagouri

-Noor Tagouri (born November 27, 1993) is an American journalist, activist, motivational speaker and producer of the documentary series on the mistreatment of people with mental disabilities titled The Trouble They've Seen: The Forest Haven Story, and of a podcast-series on sex trafficking in the U.S. titled Sold in America: Inside Our Nation's Sex Trade.
-In 2016, she became the first Hijab wearing Muslim woman to appear (fully clothed) in an issue of Playboy magazine.
+Noor Tagouri (born November 27, 1993) is an American journalist, activist, motivational speaker and producer of the documentary series on the mistreatment of people with mental disabilities titled The Trouble They've Seen: The Forest Haven Story, and of a podcast-series on sex trafficking in the U.S.-titled Sold in America: Inside Our Nation's Sex Trade.
+In 2016, she became the first hijab-wearing Muslim woman to appear, fully clothed, in an issue of Playboy magazine.

 Education

-Tagouri attended Prince George's Community College from 2010-2011.
-She also holds a Bachelor of Arts (BA) degree from the University of Maryland, with a major in broadcast journalism and a minor in international development and conflict management.
+Tagouri attended Prince George's Community College from 2010 to 2011.
+She also holds a Bachelor of Arts degree from the University of Maryland, with a major in broadcast journalism and a minor in international development and conflict management.

 Career

 Tagouri started her broadcasting career in June 2012 working as an intern with the CBS Radio.
 After the death of Freddie Grey in 2015, a local Maryland TV station sent her to cover protests in Baltimore.
 She also worked for CTV News as a reporter for almost 2 years.
 In June 2016, she joined Newsy, an online video news site based in Washington, D.C., as an anchor and producer.
 She initiated a social media campaign in December 2012 called LetNoorShine.

 In 2019, Tagouri partnered with Pulse Films to create a new documentary show, :In America With Noor that will explore "a wide range of controversial subjects and how they affect daily American life and culture."

 Her experiences led her to launch her own production company, At Your Service.